onyx-and-iris/voicemeeter-api-powershell/README.md

 Certain 'special' commands are defined by the API as performing actions rather than setting values.

-The following methods are available:
+The following commands are available:

 - show
 - hide
 - restart
 - shutdown
-- Load(filepath)
+- showvbanchat: boolean (write only)

-The following properties are write only and accept boolean values:
+- lock: boolean (write only)

-- showvbanchat
+The following methods are available:

-- lock
+- Load($filepath): string

 example: